jmolinski/jpp/zadanie-prolog/testy/pack/README.txt

 errors in the Python execution will make the last interpreted test fail.
 Only the first 100 results are available in Python and the interpreter is set to time out after 100ms by default.

-In addition the following snippets can be used:
+In addition, the following snippets can be used:

 - Require all the following predicated to have at least a single solution:
 %py expect_success()